Our Top Free Resource

 Your treasures like valuable antiques, stamp and coin collections, works of art, cars, boats, and other personal property can make suitable charitable gifts today or after your lifetime.
 The financial benefits of the gift depend on whether Conquer Cancer, the ASCO Foundation can use the property in a way that is related to our mission.

 Related use property—e.g., a piece of artwork donated to an art museum—is deductible at the full fair market value.
 Any other property is deemed nonrelated use property and the deduction would be limited to the lesser of fair market value or your tax basis in the property.

 If the federal income tax charitable deduction claimed for a gift of tangible personal property exceeds $5,000, you must obtain an appraisal from a qualified appraiser and submit a special IRS form with the tax return on which the deduction is claimed.

 A gift in your will or living trust.
-You can leave a legacy at the Conquer Cancer by donating your treasures to us through your will or living trust.
-A benefit of donating property through your will is that it gives you flexibility to change your mind at any time.
+You can leave a legacy at Conquer Cancer, the ASCO Foundation by donating property to Conquer Cancer through your will or living trust.

 A memorial or tribute gift.
-If you have a friend or family member whose life has been touched by the Foundation, consider making a gift to us in his or her name.
+If you have a friend or family member whose life has been touched by Conquer Cancer, consider making a gift in their name.

 An endowed gift.
-Create an endowment or contribute to one that is already established to ensure that your support of the Foundation will last forever.
+Create an endowment or contribute to one that is already established to ensure that your support of Conquer Cancer will last forever.